 Barry C. Malloy, MD is board certified by the American Board of Ophthalmology and was fellowship-trained at the Washington Hospital Center after earning his medical degree the University of Massachusetts Medical School.

-Dr. Malloy and Dr. Cusick have vast experience in the most current treatments of retinal disorders, including macular degeneration, macular edema, retinal detachment, diabetic retinopathy, and other complex retinal conditions.
+Dr. Malloy, Dr. Cusick, and Dr. Traband have vast experience in the most current treatments of retinal disorders, including macular degeneration, macular edema, retinal detachment, diabetic retinopathy, and other complex retinal conditions.

 What is a Detached Retina?